Access your teaching qualifications - Disaster recovery

 Recreate the postgres server via terraform

 Run the deploy workflow to recreate the missing postgres database as detailed below.
+This will create an empty database for us to restore the data into in the next step.

 Check and delete any postgres diagnostics remaining for the deleted instance in https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/diagnosticsLogs as the later deploy to rebuild postgres will fail if it remains. e.g. search using subscription the appropriate subscription and resource group combination (see below) and look for enabled Diagnostic settings.